-and division of labour animal care, procedures and waste disposal/decontamination.
+timescale, funding and division of labour Construct an approximate timescale for the project, indicating the need for assistance with preparation, animal care, procedures and waste disposal/decontamination.
 Discuss and disclose all expected and potential costs.
-Construct a detailed plan for division of labour and expenses at all stages of the study. sical inspection of the facilities, be evaluate building and equipment standards and needs. gleveb at times of extra risk. ent competence of staff members and the need for further education or training prior o.
-Health risks, waste disposal and decontamination Perform a risk assessment, in collaboration with the animal facility, for all persons and animals affected directly or incredity by the study.
+Construct a detailed plan for division of labour and expenses at all stages of the study. sical inspection of the facilities, be evaluate building and equipment standards and needs.
+Ig levels at times of extra risk. ee R ent competence of staff members and the need for further education or training prior σ.
+Health risks, waste disposal and decontamination Perform a risk assessment, in collaboration with the animal facility, for all persons and animals affected unecuty or increcity by the study.
 Assess, and if necessary produce, specific guidance for all stages of the project.
 Discuss means for containment, decontamination, and disposal of all items in the study.
 (C) Quality control of the components in the study 9.
 Test substances and procedures Provide as much information as possible about test substances.
 Consider the feasibility and validity of test procedures and the skills needed to perform them.
 10. Experimental animals Decide upon the characteristics of the animals that are essential for the study and for reporting.
 Avoid generation of surplus animals.
-11. Quarantine and health monitoring Discuss the animals' likely health status, any needs for transport, quarantine and isolation, health monitoring and consequences for the personnel.
+11. Quarantine and health monitoring ☐ Discuss the arrimals' likely health status, any needs for transport, quarantine and isolation, health monitoring and consequences for the personnel.
 12. Housing and husbandry Attend to the animals' specific instincts and needs, in collaboration with expert staff.
-Discuss acclimatization, optimal housing conditions and procedures, environmental factors and any experimental limitations on these is g. food deprivation, solitary housing).
-13. Experimental procedures Develop refined procedures for capture, immobilisation, marking, and release or rehoming.
+Discuss acclimatization, optimal housing conditions and procedures, environmental factors and any experimental limitations on base (e.g. food deprivation, solitary housing) 13.
+Experimental procedures Develop refined procedures for capture, immobilisation, marking, and release or rehoming.
 Develop refined procedures for substance administration, sampling, sedation and anaesthesia, surgery and other techniques.
-14. Humane killing, release, reuse or rehoming Consult relevant legislation and guidelines well in advance of the study, Define primary and emergency methods for humane killing.
+14. Humane killing, release, reuse or rehoming Consult relevant legislation and guidelines well in advance of the study.
+Define primary and emergency methods for humane killing.
 Assess the competence of those who may have to perform these tasks.
-15. Necropsy ☐ Construct a systematic plan for all stages of necropsy, including location, and identification of all animals and samples.
+15. Necropsy Construct a systematic plan for all stages of necropsy, including location, and identification of all animals and samples.